mcanouil/quarto-spotlight/README.md

-# Spotlight Extension For Quarto `revealjs` format
+# Spotlight Extension For Quarto `revealjs` Format

 A plugin for [Reveal.js](https://github.com/hakimel/reveal.js) allowing to highlight the current mouse position with a spotlight.